Environmental Initiative Program

-- Please include a copy of your 501(c)(3) statement, or if you are a unit of local government, please provide a detailed letter of endorsement for the project on agency letterhead, signed by a head officer of your unit of government.
+- Please include a copy of your 501(c)(3) Letter.
+If you are a unit of local government, please provide a detailed letter of endorsement for the project on agency letterhead, signed by a head officer of your unit of government.
 Please ensure that the letter indicates awareness of and support of the proposed activities and is addressed to the Laura Jane Musser Fund.